 1. City employees may not enter into a business or financial relationship with anyone who is their City superior or subordinate.

-5. Superiors and subordinates may jointly participate in and contribute to intra-office social events such as baby showers, holiday parties, and retirement parties.
+6. Superiors and subordinates may jointly participate in and contribute to intra-office social events such as baby showers, holiday parties, and retirement parties.
 For such events, all contributions should be voluntary and should not be solicited by the superior.

 7. Superiors may only accept gifts from subordinates on significant life events, such as a wedding or the birth or adoption of a child.
 Superiors may not accept gifts from subordinates other than those offered on significant life events and thus may not accept gifts on annual events such as birthdays and holidays.
 For more information about gifts, see the Gifts FAQ.